jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Memetic-Algorithms/Memetic-Algorithms.rst

 * local_search function implements a hill-climbing local search to improve solutions.

 .. code-block:: python
-   :linenos: 108-127
+   :linenos: 109-124
     def local_search(self, solution):
 		"""
 		Perform Hill Climbing local search to improve a given solution.
-        Parameters:
-        - solution: numpy array-like
-            The initial solution to be optimized.
-        Returns:
-        - numpy.ndarray
-            The optimized solution after a number of local search steps.
 This function applies Hill Climbing local search by iteratively generating new solutions by adding small random steps to the current solution.
 		If a generated solution results in a better fitness value than the current solution, it replaces the current solution with the new one.
 This process is repeated for a fixed number of iterations (10 by default).

-        The `fitness` method of the calling object is used to evaluate the fitness of each solution.
+		:param solution: numpy array-like.
+The initial solution to be optimized.
+		:return: numpy.ndarray.
+The optimized solution after a number of local search steps.
 		"""
         for _ in range(10):  # number of local search steps new_solution = solution + np.random.randn(self.dimensions) * 0.1  # small random step
             if self.fitness(new_solution) < self.fitness(solution):